-The teacher provides useful, timely, and specific feedback.
+The teacher provides useful, timely, and specific feedback

-- The teacher provides specific, descriptive, concise feedback on student work linked to standards and established criteria for success. - Feedback on student work focuses on supporting students' thinking and self-directed problem-solving. - The teacher customizes feedback on students' work to guide their next steps.
+- The teacher provides specific, descriptive, concise feedback on student work linked to standards and established criteria for success. - Feedback on student work focuses on supporting students' thinking and self- directed problem-solving.